 Who Should Read This Book

-This book will make a fascinating read for anybody interested in anthropology, human sciences, or human history.
-It is mainly for the curious-minded readers looking for a simple, yet profound introduction to the subject.
-It’s also a great source of knowledge for engineers who had little formal training and exposure to social sciences.
+This book will make a fascinating read for anybody interested in cultural anthropology, paleoanthropology, human sciences, or human history.
+It is mainly for curious-minded readers looking for a simple yet profound introduction to the subject.
+It’s also a great source of knowledge for engineers with little formal training and exposure to social sciences.

 Sapiens: A Brief History of Mankind describes our journey as humankind from its cradle in Africa until today.
 It attempts to explain why history has unfolded in this manner and how our cultures and perceptions came about.